Baseball at the 2020 Summer Olympics

 Baseball was featured at the 2020 Summer Olympics, in Tokyo, for the first time since the 2008 Summer Olympics.
 Six national teams competed in the tournament: Israel, Japan (host), Mexico, South Korea, the United States, and the Dominican Republic.

-Baseball/softball was one of five sports that were added to the programme of the 2020 Summer Olympics only.
-It will not return in 2024.
+Baseball/softball was one of five optional sports that were added to the programme of the 2020 Summer Olympics.
+It did not return in 2024 for the Paris Summer Olympics.
 The tournament was originally scheduled to be held in 2020, but on 24 March 2020, the Olympics were postponed to 2021 due to the COVID-19 pandemic.
 As a result, the games were played behind closed doors.

 Medalists

 Qualification

 Six national teams qualified for the Olympic baseball tournament.
 Japan automatically qualified, as the host nation.
 Israel qualified by winning the September 2019 Europe/Africa continental tournament.

 Two teams qualified through the 2019 WBSC Premier12 tournament in November 2019.
 South Korea qualified as the best-placed team from the Asia/Oceania region (other than Japan, which already qualified as host), while Mexico qualified as the best-placed team from the Americas.

 The United States qualified by winning the Americas Qualifying Event that was originally scheduled to take place in March 2020, but was postponed to May/June 2021 because of the COVID-19 pandemic.
 The final spot was awarded to the Dominican Republic which won a world Final Qualifying Tournament in late June 2021.